esesmuedgars/IdeaKit/README.md

 Welcome back!

-Vacation time. ⚠️
-I encourage you to take a well deserved rest, disconnect, clear your mental cache.
-Newsletter can wait, take care of yourself!
+The summer vacation period is here, therefore, these issues of the newsletter might also seem slightly lighter than anticipated.
+I encourage you too to take a well-deserved break, disconnect, clear your mental cache.
+To be the best you need some rest, take care of yourself!

 Happy learning!